tetsuo/tetsuo.github.io/articles/mercury-i.md

 >> In this two-part series, we'll build a cost-effective email notification system for token-based user actions.
 The first part focuses on implementing the foundational workflows using **PostgreSQL**, while the second part will extend the solution with **Go** to enable batch processing, parallelism, and other optimizations.

-Did you know that **PostgreSQL** can automate complex workflows, react to data changes, and even send notifications—all without relying on any third-party plugin or complicated application logic?
+Did you know that PostgreSQL can automate complex workflows, react to data changes, and even send notifications—all without relying on any third-party extension or complicated application logic.

 In this article, we'll demonstrate these capabilities by building a simple account management system that leverages **triggers** and **real-time notifications** to handle tasks like account activation, password recovery, and status changes, laying the groundwork for a database-driven email notification system that efficiently responds to user actions.